mbeddr/mps-platform-docs/src/doc/docs/home/trouble_shooting_guide.md

     1. Does the MPS Model-Checker report problems? :octicons-check-circle-16: --> Fix identified problems.
     2. Does the build log report intelligible problems? :octicons-check-circle-16: --> Fix identified problems.
     3. Does it build in Gradle? :octicons-x-circle-16: --> See: [Gradle-Build fails](#gradle).

+!!! failure "MPS can't be started at all."

+  There could be multiple reasons:

+  - One reason could be a wrong Java version.
+That could be a different Java runtime like the GraalVM or an incorrect Java version.
+  MPS 2022.2 and newer need JDK 17, older ones need JDK 11 and very old versions of MPS need JDK 8.
+  - Through external changes, files of an MPS project could get deleted or corrupted by accident (such as deleting *model* files).
+There should be an exception that show give a hint why the startup fails.
+The [log file](https://www.jetbrains.com/help/mps/directories-used-by-the-ide-to-store-settings-caches-plugins-and-logs.html#logs-directory) should also contain an error message.

+!!! failure "Basic MPS functionality stops working (e.g. typing doesn't work, the editor has in incorrect layout, the window turns blank)."

+  If you are not using one of the platforms, you probably should report the issue to the [MPS issue tracker](https://jetbrains.github.io/MPS-extensions/extensions/editor/celllayout/).
+Most of the bugs are caused by languages or plugins in {{ mps_extensions() }}/{{ mbeddr_platform() }}.

+  For editor related issue first try pressing F5 and check if the relayout of the editor fixes the editor.
+If it does, report an issue in {{ mps_extensions() }}.
+  The most likely culprit is the [cellayout](https://jetbrains.github.io/MPS-extensions/extensions/editor/celllayout/) language.
+  If another basic editor functionality like typing doesn't work anymore, the same language or another language in the same repository can cause such issues.
+  For all other issues, check if a fatal error was thrown in the lower right corner.

+  Visit the [issue tracker reference](issue_trackers.md) page to find the right issue tracker when you can't identify the repository based on the package name in the error message.
+Please don't just report the issue to the
+  [JetBrains MPS issue tracker](https://youtrack.jetbrains.com/issues/MPS) because the issue will likely be marked as invalid and doesn't land in the right issue tracker.

 ## Gradle